MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

     }
 });
 ```
-If the prompt is shown, the promise resolves with an object that includes the origin from which the installation was invoked and another promise that resolves once the application is installed.
+If the prompt is shown, there is a second promise (`installed`) that:
+* resolves if the application is installed with an object that contains:
+	* `mode`: string with the surface-hint where the app was installed.
+ 	* `campaignId`: string associated campaignId with the installation.
+* rejects with a `DOMExpception` with a with a value of:
+	* `AbortError`: The installation (prompt) was closed/cancelled.
+	* `TimeoutError`: The installation failed due to timeout.

+*The **`installed`** promise that is returned upon a successful prompting will allow for **one** opportunity for the installation origin to get attribution for the install, parse any additional information like ad campaigns, or any other required processing in the origin after a successful installation.*

 #### Signatures of the `install` method
 The Web Install API consists of the extension to the navigator interface with the install method.
-The install method can be used in 3 different ways.
+The install method can be used in several different ways.
 There is no difference in behaviour when this is called from a standalone window or a tab.

 1. `navigator.install()`: The method receives no parameters and tries to install the current domain as an app.
 This would replace `beforeinstallprompt` and the current way developers have been controlling the prompt to install apps.